My name is Melissa and I have a story to tell.

 One day, I was on my bedroom floor sobbing to Zeus and Sam.
 I told Sam I felt guilty for not rescuing a large dog that needed a home – I went with a puppy so I wouldn’t fear him.
 I raised Zeus and thought this meant I could trust him.
 I had read everything I could find online about his behavior, but it was confusing: too much contradictory information.

-Somehow, I found Kendra’s bio on the Lexington, Kentucky Bark Busters site.
-I felt an instant connection to her story: she kept saying she didn’t train dogs; she teaches humans why dogs behave the way they do and how to communicate with them.
+Searching for help, I found Bark Busters.
+I felt an instant connection to the concept of helping humans to train their dogs - teaching humans why dogs behave the way they do and how to communicate with them.

-I knew we needed someone like Kendra to help and the assessment test confirmed it: Zeus scored a D. So, I called Bark Busters, received a quick response, and was set up with Kendra.
+I knew we needed Bark Busters' help and the assessment test confirmed it: Zeus scored a D. So, I called Bark Busters, received a quick response, and was set up with my local trainer.

 Now we enjoy him; we play with him; we love him.
 Zeus has become my best friend.
 He doesn’t attack me.
 He hasn’t gone through official Service Dog training, but if he hurts me playing or knows I am having a panic attack, he runs to me and comforts me.
 He doesn’t let up until I am calm.
 He doesn’t give me a choice.

-I wouldn’t be writing this today if it weren’t for Kendra.
+I wouldn’t be writing this today if it weren’t for Bark Busters.
 We were on the brink of rehoming Zeus.
 It broke my heart to think about that.
 Now Zeus and I spend all day together, almost every day.
 Learning to communicate with and understand him created a lifelong bond.
-I am blessed and thankful for his love and compassion, and I can’t thank Kendra, Sylvia, Danny, and the Bark Busters family enough for giving me and Zeus a happy ending and something even more important: the gift of healing.
+I am blessed and thankful for his love and compassion, and I can’t thank the Bark Busters family enough for giving me and Zeus a happy ending and something even more important: the gift of healing.

 Special thank you to Melissa Dyess for choosing Bark Busters to assist her and Zeus in her healing process, and for so openly sharing her story with us.
 To learn more about Melissa, a professional photographer in Lexington, KY, and Zeus, follow her on Instagram @mdyessphotography.